Reduce cardinality

 To verify dropping a label is safe, use one of the following methods:

-• Chronoctl includes a search command to filter previously defined configurations for references to a metric regular expression.
-This allows us to determine whether a metric is referenced within the organization, and where it's used.
+Chronoctl includes a search command to filter previously defined configurations for references to a metric regular expression.
+This lets you determine whether a metric is referenced within the organization, and where it’s used.

 Remove the identified label